The views expressed by the host on this program documented to be almost always right 99.3 percent of the time it's great to have you here.

 Why is this woman a Republican?

-But Krista Liza says, can Hoffman win?
+But Chris Eliza says, can Hoffman win?

-Uh Hoffman's the strongest challenger to the Democrat and gives the only real contrast to the Democrat.
+Hoffman's the strongest challenger to the Democrat and gives the only real contrast to the Democrat.

-Uh Hoffman can win this race.
+Hoffman can win this race.

-Everybody's asking he can he win this.
+Everybody's asking, can he win this?

 Yes, of course he can.

-And instead they're nominating candidates that are close to it.
+And instead, they're nominating candidates that are close to it.

-West Virginia authorities said in 2007 that Megan Williams, now of Columbus, Ohio, had been stabbed, beaten with sticks, sexually assaulted, doused with hot water, forced to eat animal feces, and taunted with racial slurs by seven white men and women.
+West Virginia authorities said in 2007 that Megan Williams, now of Columbus Ohio, had been stabbed, beaten with sticks, sexually assaulted, doused with hot water, forced to eat animal feces and taunted with racial slurs by seven white men and women.

 She later said hot wax was poured on her and that two of her captors had forced uh her to drink their urine.